Upgrade overview

 quayregistry-quay-redis-84f888776f-hhgms 1/1 Running 0 12m

-3. On System A, initiate a Project Quay Operator upgrade to the latest y-stream version.
+3. On System A, initiate a Project Quay upgrade to the latest y-stream version.
 This is a manual process.
 For more information about upgrading installed Operators, see Upgrading installed Operators.
 For more information about Project Quay upgrade paths, see Upgrading the Project Quay Operator.

-4. After the new Project Quay Operator is installed, the necessary upgrades on the cluster are automatically completed.
+4. After the new Project Quay registry is installed, the necessary upgrades on the cluster are automatically completed.
 Afterwards, new Project Quay pods are started with the latest y-stream version.
 Additionally, new Quay pods are scheduled and started.

 5. Confirm that the update has properly worked by navigating to the Project Quay UI: